Klaynie/LearnToCodeAsGroup/README.md

 ## Troubleshooting

-Sometimes the mybinder homepage will not start nice immediately.
+Sometimes the mybinder homepage will not start correctly.
 In case the page does not load within 10-15 seconds, please hit 'F5' to refresh the page.
 If the issue persists please reach out to me.

 ## Acknowledgements